Shot by the Sea Film Festival 2009

-Tickets are available on the door or in advance online from this website.
+Tickets are available in advance online from this website, or on the door.

-The doors and the bar open at 7.15pm, screenings start at 8pm
+Doors and the bar open at 7.15pm, screenings start at 8pm.

-Electric Palace is available to hire for all kinds of events, it can be booked for private film screenings, parties, meetings, festivals, rehearsals and conferences.
-Find out more
+Hire the Electric Palace for all kinds of events, including private film screenings, parties, meetings, gigs, festivals and rehearsals.

 Sign up now